-The Best Lead-Free Slow Cooker Crock Pots Without Ceramic
+The Best Aluminum and Lead-Free Slow Cookers and Crock Pots

-Fortunately, the best lead-free slow cooker crock pots without ceramic allow you to forgo traditional slow cooker materials for some worry-free pots.
+Fortunately, the best lead-free slow cooker crock pots allow you to forgo traditional slow cooker materials for some worry-free pots.
 In addition they are aluminum-free.

 One activity that household cooks absolutely love is to place a pot roast in the slow cooker and let the delectable scent of the dinner permeate the house as the day goes on.